kchawla-pi/united-states-of-browsers/README.md

 # United States of Browsers
 ##### A project to combine and organize history and bookmarks across multiple browsers and browser profiles.

+**EARLY DEV BUILD.
+NOT INTENDED FOR WIDESPREAD USE.
+USE AT YOUR OWN RISK.**

 *The wiki has more info about the project's philosophy.*

 I use multiple browsers and multiple browser profiles.
 This scatters my history, bookmarks across multiple interfaces.